 Bash If Else Statement: How to Use it in Your Scripts

-If else is a conditional statement used in Bash scripting to execute different parts of your script based on the result of the if condition.
+The Bash if-else statement is a conditional statement used in Bash scripting to execute different parts of your script based on the result of the if condition.
 The code in the if block is executed when the if condition is true, otherwise the code in the else block is executed.

 Then we will look at ways to deepen your knowledge about Bash conditional statements.